-Suzanne M. Grimes was appointed as our President and Chief Operating Officer-United States and Canada, effective January 1, 2013.
-Prior to her appointment as our President and Chief Operating Officer-United States and Canada, Ms. Grimes served as President, U.S. Lifestyle Communities, Canada and India for Reader's Digest Association from 2007 until June 2011.
+Suzanne M. Grimes was appointed as our President and Chief Operating Officer-United States and Canada on January 1, 2013.
+Prior thereto, Ms. Grimes served as President, U.S. Lifestyle Communities, Canada and India for Reader's Digest Association from March 2007 until June 2011.
 Earlier, at Conde Nast, Ms. Grimes was Senior Vice President, Corporate Sales from 2004 until 2007, and served as publisher of Women's Sports & Fitness, Allure and Glamour magazines between 1997 and 2004.

-Scott D. Hamilton was appointed as our Senior Vice President, Chief Accounting Officer and Assistant Secretary, and as Senior Vice President, Chief Accounting Officer and Assistant Secretary of CC Media Holdings, Inc. and Clear Channel Communications, Inc., on April 26, 2010.
-Previously, Mr. Hamilton served as Controller and Chief Accounting Officer of Avaya Inc. ("Avaya"), a multinational telecommunications company, from October 2008 to April 2010.
+Scott D. Hamilton was appointed as our Senior Vice President, Chief Accounting Officer and Assistant Secretary and as Senior Vice President, Chief Accounting Officer and Assistant Secretary of CC Media Holdings and Clear Channel Communications on April 26, 2010.
+He also was appointed as Senior Vice President, Chief Accounting Officer and Assistant Secretary of Clear Channel Capital I, LLC on April 26, 2013.
+Prior to April 26, 2010, Mr. Hamilton served as Controller and Chief Accounting Officer of Avaya Inc. ("Avaya"), a multinational telecommunications company, from October 2008 to April 2010.
 Prior thereto, Mr. Hamilton served in various accounting and finance positions at Avaya, beginning in October 2004.
-Prior thereto, Mr. Hamilton was employed by PricewaterhouseCoopers from September 1992 until September 2004.
+Prior thereto, Mr. Hamilton was employed by PricewaterhouseCoopers from September 1992 until September 2004 in various roles including audit, transaction services and technical accounting consulting.